tdbe/openxr-vulkan-gamedev-framework/readme.md

 # My feature stack so far:

 ## XR Locomotion
-  - Mode: Panning and Rotating the scene with both hands, from a "tunnelvision" "external scene".
+  - Mode: Rotating and accelerated Panning the scene by grabbing with both hands, and seeing a "tunnelvision" "external scene".
   - Uses state machines for movment and for visuals.

 ## Base XR gameplay mechanics